CVE-2025-32445

 Execution with Unnecessary Privileges

-The software performs an operation at a privilege level that is higher than the minimum level required, which creates a new attack surface.
+The product performs an operation at a privilege level that is higher than the minimum level required, which creates new security weaknesses.

 Vulnerability Timeline